-Next Parish Council Meeting The next meeting of the Parish Council will be held at 7.30pm on Monday 8th May in the Link Room at the Shurdington Social Centre.
-The latest meeting was on Monday 10th April 2017 Click here to see the minutes.
+Next Parish Council Meeting The next meeting of the Parish Council will be held at 7.30pm on Monday 10th July in the Link Room at the Shurdington Social Centre.
+The last meeting held was on Monday 12th June 2017 Click here to see the minutes.

 NEIGHBOURHOOD POLICE MESSAGE